What’s the problem with homemade laundry detergent, you ask? It turns out, there are many.

 I clean my washing machine about once a year with bleach, but that’s it for me.

 There’s a lot of question these days about the safety of using bleach in general, in the home.

-Do your research and see what you think (but that’s another can of worms for another day!)
+(But, that’s another can of worms for another day!)

-In summary, these changes in our laundry routine have definitely benefited our health and have even saved us money by eliminating items we don’t need in order to have clean, fresh laundry.
+Better yet, it has saved us money by eliminating items we don’t need in order to have clean, fresh laundry.

 So although my laundry room may not smell like a fruit salad when I open the dryer…

 Of course, it’s a little sad that I won’t be experimenting with homemade laundry “detergent” anytime soon.

-But maybe in the future there will be other DIY options that somehow work as well as detergents with specifically formulated surfactants.
+Preferably, options that somehow work as well as detergents with specifically formulated surfactants.